The 10 Best Tablets for Seniors 2020

 Whether you are a senior purchasing your first tablet or upgrading to a newer model, or looking into purchasing a tablet for a loved one, we compiled this list to help you find the best tablet for your needs and budget.
 We considered specs, features, cost, and customer reviews.
 Prices and availability are subject to change.

 The latest version of Apple’s iPad is a solid overall pick, with a bright, high-resolution 9.7-inch screen, 10 hours of battery life, and a fast A10 fusion chip processor.
 You can supplement it with bells and whistles like the Apple Pencil and a keyboard (sold separately), but on its own the Apple iPad 9.7 is still a powerful yet easy-to-use device that lets you take photos and videos, surf the web, and use all of Apple’s popular apps.
 LaptopMag gave the Apple iPad 9.7 four stars; CNet gave it an 8.6 overall rating, and customers on Amazon gave it 4.7 stars.
-Prices start at $329.
+See Amazon for Latest Price

 - 10 hours of battery life

 - Supports Apple Pencil (sold separately)